Sovereign-Labs/sovereign-sdk/adapters/risc0/README.md

 # Risc0 Adapter

-This package adapts Risc0 version 0.18 to work as a ZKVM for the Sovereign SDK.
+This package adapts Risc0 version 0.18 to work as a zkVM for the Sovereign SDK.

 ## Limitations